dbrosoft/java-getopt/README-typetools.txt

 make
 ```

-The `.jar` file is found at, for example, `java-getopt-1.0.14.0.1.jar`.
+This creates file
+`java-getopt-VERSION.jar`
-It contains .class files, sources, and API documentation.
+which contains .class files, sources, and API documentation.

 To update to a newer version of the upstream library